Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Wy79gUb24es.md

 # [May 19th, 2020 Livestream](../2020-05-19.md)
 ## Q&A: Will you be using Unreal Engine 5 for Satisfactory?
 https://www.youtube.com/watch?v=Wy79gUb24es
-This question was possibly duplicated with a more recent answer: [September 14th, 2021 Livestream Q&A: Do you think in the far future that Satisfactory can get an Engine Update to Unreal Engine 5?](./yt-KiUg7PnZCRo.md) [https://www.youtube.com/watch?v=KiUg7PnZCRo](https://www.youtube.com/watch?v=KiUg7PnZCRo)
+This question was possibly duplicated with a more recent answer: December 7th, 2021 Livestream Q&A: Unreal Engine 5? [https://www.youtube.com/watch?v=TNPgzdHrImE](https://www.youtube.com/watch?v=TNPgzdHrImE)

 ### Topics